 Content of PSHE

-At Key Stage 3, students will investigate a range of areas including mental health and wellbeing, relationships, personal safety, careers and British values.
+At Key Stage 3, pupils will investigate a range of areas including mental health and wellbeing, relationships, personal safety, careers and British values.
 Year 7 are taking part in a Challenge programme to further their sense of identify within school and the wider community.
-This programme aims at ensuring students are well equipped for life at Haughton and to develop life skills essential for making well informed, safe decisions.
+This programme aims at ensuring pupils are well equipped for life at Haughton and to develop life skills essential for making well informed, safe decisions.
 Units include transitioning, identity and relationships, bullying and stereotypes, healthy eating and nutrition.

 The Academy is committed to embedding and promoting British Values through its broad, balanced, inclusive and unprejudiced curriculum.
 Lessons delivered to our pupils are inclusive of, and sensitive to the British Values as set out in the Prevent Strategy.
 The five key British Values are:

 Our pupils on a daily basis are expected to treat each other with respect, in line with the Academy's vision, ethos and Behaviour policy.